d3b4g/leonids/_posts/enum.md

 ![source-01](/img/enu2.PNG){: .align-left}

 ###### Enumerating AD Users

+##### Description
+A user object in AD is used to represent a real user in an organizational network environment.

  - Get-NetUser

 This cmdlt enumerates the users and dump usefull informations about the user